Akuli/jou/doc/sorting.md

 Here `Sorter[Language]{}` creates a new instance of the `Sorter` class that sorts lists of `Language` instances.
-Currently it needs to be a class to work around limitations of how generics work in Jou.
+Currently it needs to be a class to work around limitations of Jou's generics.
 In a future version of Jou, this might become a simple function call, perhaps `sort(array, array_len, compare_languages)`.